What Are The Messages That Every Teacher Should Send To Parents?

 1. Your child has successes that we can share.

-In the past, teachers reaching out to parents would most likely mean that a child is misbehaving or having learning difficulties.
-The key to successful communication is sharing frequent positive messages to build trust and over time, a happy school climate.
-Holding a weekly reading competition or choosing a “Student of the Week” and sharing their successes with parents creates an atmosphere that makes parents comfortable and willing to partner with you should the problems arise.
+In the past, teachers contacting parents would most likely mean a child misbehaving or having learning difficulties.
+The key to successful communication is sharing frequent positive messages to build trust and, over time, a happy school climate.
+Holding a weekly reading competition or choosing a ‘Student of the Week’ and sharing their successes with parents creates an atmosphere that makes parents comfortable and willing to partner with you should the problems arise.

 2. Your child has ‘lightbulb’ moments you should know about.

 When homework assignments and grades are parents’ only insights into academic activities, they miss out on the learning process and have trouble understanding how to best support their child.
-Teachers can keep parents in the loop about key takeaways and ‘lightbulb moments’ from a class as well as encourage families to create learning moments outside school, too.
-This can be done by telling stories, giving examples relating to what they’ve learned at school, critiquing rather than criticizing and giving children the freedom to fail.
+Teachers can keep parents in the loop about key takeaways and ‘lightbulb moments’ from a class and encourage families to create learning moments outside school, too.
+This can be done by telling stories, giving examples relating to what they’ve learned at school, critiquing rather than criticizing, and giving children the freedom to fail.